enyeInc/Engineering-Conventions/README.md

 │   │   actions.js // defines all redux actions used for this component
 │   │   actionTypes.js // defines the actionTypes used by the actions
 │   │   constants.js // defines all strings and numbers used in this component
-│   │   index.js // contains all things that we want to export from the │   │   reducer.js // defines all the reducers used to update the redux store │   │   sagas.js // defines the asynchronous operation perfomed by this
-│   │   styles.css // defines styles for the component
-│   └───components // contains the main component being defined and any other sub-components that are only used within the main component (i.e buttons, modals ...)
+│   │   index.js // contains all things that we want to export from the full component │   │   reducer.js // defines all the reducers used to update the redux store │   │   sagas.js // defines the asynchronous operation perfomed by this │   └───components // contains the main component being defined and any other sub-components that are only used within the main component (i.e buttons, modals ...)
 │       │   Login.js // contains the main component react logic
 │       │   Button.js // a sub-component
 │       │   Modal.js // a sub-component
 │       │   ...
+│       │   styles.css // defines styles for the components
+│       │   index.js // used to export the main component.
+In this case Login.js
 │
 └───products
     ...